urbanopt/urbanopt-cli/example_files/resources/hpxml-measures/docs/source/workflow_inputs.rst

   ==============================  =======  =======  ===========  ========  =========  =============================

   .. [#] DistributionSystemType child element choices are ``AirDistribution``, ``HydronicDistribution``, or ``Other=DSE``.
-  .. [#] ConditionedFloorAreaServed required only when DistributionSystemType is AirDistribution and ``AirDistribution/Ducts`` are present.
+  .. [#] ConditionedFloorAreaServed required only when DistributionSystemType is AirDistribution and duct surface area is defaulted (i.e., ``AirDistribution/Ducts`` are present without ``DuctSurfaceArea`` child elements).

 .. note::